Read our 2022 Report Card for Trone.

 Trone is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Trone has sponsored and cosponsored from Jan 6, 2015 to Sep 13, 2019.
+The chart is based on the bills Trone has sponsored and cosponsored from Jan 3, 2019 to Mar 23, 2023.
 See full analysis methodology.

 David Trone sits on the following committees:

 Trone was the primary sponsor of 7 bills that were enacted: